Man arrested for wielding samurai sword in public, drug-related offences

 The police then discovered and seized scheduled weapons, along with drug utensils, when they raided the man’s residence.

-According to the Corrosive and Explosive Substances and Offensive Weapons Act, a scheduled weapon refers to offensive weapons such as a flick knife, knuckledusters and swords.
+According to the Corrosive and Explosive Substances and Offensive Weapons Act, a scheduled weapon refers to offensive weapons such as flick knives, knuckle dusters and swords.

 The seized weapons were a samurai sword, a butterfly knife, a knuckle duster and a flick knife.